prasadpatare97/learning-javascript/day6-cms-text-formatter/README.md

+\## Use case

+Used by digital agencies and content teams to clean raw text before publishing into CMS platforms like WordPress, Webflow, or internal editors.

 \## What problem it solves

 Cleans and normalizes raw text pasted into CMS editors.
 Fixes spacing, punctuation, quotes, and junk characters while preserving paragraphs.